-An application must be made online at www.birmingham.gov.uk/schooladmissions or by using a Local Authority Preference Form.
+How to apply for Year 7 in September 2017 An application must be made online at www.birmingham.gov.uk/schooladmissions or by using a Local Authority Preference Form.
 You will also be required to complete an additional information form for the school which is available from the school office or the local authority.
 Both must be completed for a place.

-In 2013 and 2014 this school received more applications than there were places available.

-- 2013 533 preferences received ranking the school 1 6. - 2014 570 preferences received ranking the school 1 6. - 2015 All applicants were offered a place.

-The ethos of this school is Catholic.
+Previous admission pattern at the time of offer of places for Year 7 In 2014, 2015 and 2016 this school received more applications than there were places available.
+2014 - 533 preferences received ranking the school 1 - 6 2015 - 570 preferences received ranking the school 1 - 6 2016 - 590 preferences received ranking the school 1 - 6 Statement The ethos of this school is Catholic.
 The school was founded by the Catholic Church to provide education for children of Catholic families.
 The school is conducted by its governing body as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government and seeks at all times to be a witness to Jesus Christ.
 We ask all parents applying for a place here to respect this ethos and its importance to the school community.
 This does not affect the right of parents who are not of the faith of this school to apply for and be considered for a place here.

-If the number of applications exceeds the admission number, the governors will give priority to applications in accordance with the criteria listed, provided that the governors are made aware of that application before decisions on admissions are made (see Note 1).

-In all categories the governors will give priority to those who have a brother or sister (see note 3 below) attending Archbishop IIsley Catholic Technology College at the time of admission and then to those children living closest to the school determined by shortest distance (see note 5).

-- Baptised Catholic children (see note 2 below) who are in the care of a local authority (children in care) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order). - 2.
-Baptised Catholic children who currently attend a Catholic feeder school. - 3.
-Baptised Catholic children who currently live in the parish area of a feeder school who are not currently attending a feeder school. - 4.
-Other baptised Catholic children. - 5.
-Non-Catholic children who are in the care of a local authority (children in care) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order). - 6.
+Admission criteria The School's Admission Number for the school year 2017/18 is 210.
+If the number of applications exceeds the admission number, the Governing Body will give priority to applications in accordance with the criteria listed below, provided that the Governing Body is made aware of that application before decisions on admissions are made (see Note 1).
+In all categories the Governing Body will give priority to those who have a brother or sister (see note 3 below) attending Archbishop IIsley Catholic School at the time of admission and then to those children living closest to the school determined by shortest distance (see note 5).
+Criteria - 1.
+Baptised Catholic children (see note 2 below) who are in the care of a local authority (children in care) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted or became subject to a residence order, a child arrangements order or a special guardianship order. - 2.
+Baptised Catholic children who currently attend a Catholic feeder school (see Note 4 below) - 3.
+Baptised Catholic children who currently live in the parish area of a Catholic feeder school who are not currently attending the Catholic feeder school (see Note 4 below). - 4.
+Other Baptised Catholic children. - 5.
+Non-Catholic children who are in the care of a local authority (children in care) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted or became subject to a residence order, a child arrangements order or a special guardianship order. - 6.
 Non-Catholic children who currently attend a Catholic feeder school. - 7.
 Other non-Catholic children.